 - 1 small pumpkin (optional)

 Whether or not you add pumpkin puree to your hot beverage is a matter of personal taste.
 Some people love the extra velvety thickness and pumpkin pie vibes, while others prefer a more classic, milky consistency.
-The best thing about making a Pumpkin Spice Latte at home is that you are in total control.
+The best thing about making a Pumpkin Spice Latte at home is that you are in control of what goes into yours.

-This simple step-by-step guide covers everything you need to know about making a Pumpkin Spice Latte at home, the tools and ingredients you’ll need, and a few tips to help ensure success.
+This simple step-by-step guide covers everything you need to know about making a Pumpkin Spice Latte to rival your favorite coffee shop, all within the comfort of your own home, as well as the tools and ingredients you’ll need, plus a few tips to help ensure success.
 Let Pumpkin season begin!

 How to make a Pumpkin Spice Latte: quick steps

-• Make an espresso – one shot or two
+- Make an espresso – one or two shots

 How to make a Pumpkin Spice Latte: Step by step guide